liupeng3425/python-dlcr-framework/README.md

 python boot_strap.py --config exp_test/configs/example_test.py
 ```

-add `--gpu ID` to override you gpu setting in the config file, in some case gpu used by others.
+add `--gpu ID` to conviniently override gpu setting in the config file, in some case gpu may used when run your experiments.

 e.g. you set `gpu='4,3'` in config file but want to use gpu 6 and 7 to train: